HefnySco/andruav_ap_wiki/source/andruav-gamepad.rst

 `DJI  <https://www.dji.com/phantom>`_ is known of its ease of flying among many other features.
 What is targetted here is that changing throttle stick function so that pushing stick up will lead to climbing while pusshing it down will lead to decreasing altitude.
 Andruav make use on Ardupilot remote control features to achieve similar capabilities.

-This mode is activated automatically from :ref:`andruav-web-client` when switching to **Guided Mode** in copter vehicle.
+This mode is activated automatically from :ref:`webclient-whatis` when switching to **Guided Mode** in copter vehicle.
 It is equivelant to fly-by-wire in ArduPlane.

 |